avifoxi/ride4reform/design-docs/nov4_storiesCheckin.md

 rider fee page -- here give an option with autofilled address, if we need a different address they fill, other wise use same pre-entered address from before

+-- TODO -- ADD VALIDATIONS ON FRONT END - perhaps a JS library ala judge, or some custom popups

 on RIDER page -- edit button should not be green -- maybe a better color to distinguish

 stay away from green + red ...